Deep Long-Tailed Learning: A Survey: Empirical Studies

 \textbf{Implementation details}.
 We implement all experiments in PyTorch.
-Following~\cite{hong2020disentangling,wang2020long,kang2019decoupling}, we use ResNeXt-50 as the network backbone for all methods.
+Following~\cite{hong2020disentangling,wang2020long,kang2019decoupling}, {we use ResNeXt-50 for ImageNet-LT and and ResNet-50 for iNaturalist 2018 as the network backbones} for all methods.
 We conduct model training with the SGD optimizer based on batch size 256, momentum 0.9 and weight decay factor 0.0005, and learning rate 0.1 (linear LR decay).
 For method-related hyper-parameters, we set the values by either directly following the original papers or manual tuning if the default values perform poorly.
-Moreover, we use the same basic data augmentation (\ie random resize and crop to 224, random horizontal flip, color jitter, and normalization) for all methods, while other augmentation techniques proposed in augmentation-based long-tailed methods would be used on top of these basic augmentation operations.
+Moreover, we use the same basic data augmentation (\ie random resize and crop to 224, random horizontal flip, color jitter, and normalization) for all methods.